 Many newbies buy WiFi cards with the highest bandwidth believing in reaching those speeds without taking the maximum speed into account allowed by your ISP.
 Choose a WiFi card that can match the speeds of your wireless router or internet plan to avoid any overspending on useless jargon.

 Heat is the main culprit of unreliability and the reduced lifespan of electronic devices.
 Hence it is necessary to keep your PCIe wifi card cool enough so that it provides you its maximum speeds with reliable connectivity.
 Some WiFi cards due to their nature of high performance may face this issue which is why manufacturers use heatsinks and even fans with high-end ones.
 Heatsinks help to dissipate heat from the system which is then exhausted via your PC’s airflow system.
 We have experienced some notorious PCIe WiFi cards that have crazy high bandwidth only to be bottlenecked by their inefficient thermal design.
 It is also recommended to ensure proper air ventilation in your computer and keep it in a dust-free environment so that the heat generated by the card doesn’t affect the performance of other components.
-The best PCIe WiFi card for your build will definitely be the one that keeps its temperatures in check.

 This is completely subjective.
 If you can’t help in making your setup look clutterless, you may use a WiFi card instead of a traditional Ethernet cable.
 Some WiFi cards are also equipped with Bluetooth and with the advantage of direct connection your computer can be favorable over USB dongles.